usyless/8mb/README.md

 # 8mb - by usy
 A local browser based video compressor which targets 8mb videos by default

-Uses [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm)!
+As a first priority for browsers that arent firefox it uses [mediabunny](https://mediabunny.dev/) for extremely high performance local compression!

+As a fallback and for firefox which outputs broken videos using mediabunny, it uses [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm) - specifically [my fork](https://github.com/usyless/ffmpeg.wasm.8mb) which fixes multithreading for chromium!
 Therefore performance isn't great, but there is no server involved.

 # Settings
 - Force single threaded mode (multi threaded doesnt work in some browsers such as edge)